-- (5) Amenities.
-A mapping of the site's scenic landscape features, including: all heritage and significant trees as defined by County tree ordinance, including those located off-site but with at least twenty-five percent (25%) of their drip line area overhanging the subject site, and an indication as to which trees are to be saved or removed; and scenic corridors, shorelines, ridgelines, and skylines, as defined in the County General Plan, Local Coastal Program, and state law. - (6) Cultural.
-A mapping of cultural features, including historic artifacts and known archeological sites, on the property. - (7) Existing Improvements.
-A mapping of all man-made structures and pathways, including below ground infrastructure, on the property. - (8) Access.
-A mapping of the adjacent street system, including vehicular ingress and egress for the site; all existing on-site easements; and all off-site easements that border on the property. - (9) Energy Conservation Report.
-An analysis of how the proposed design of the subdivision provides for future passive or natural heating or cooling opportunities. - (10) Noise Contours.
+- (b) What type(s) of vegetation, trees (large/small, dense/sparse, etc.), bushes/brush/undergrowth, grasses/groundcover, is present on and contiguous to the site; - (c) If there any existing ingress/egress roads, do they currently meet or could they be improved to meet County standards for width, grade, turnouts, etc.; - (d) Can development footprints within proposed new lots be configured to provide adequate defensible space across adjoining lots; - (e) Who is the fire service provider and what would that entity's response times be to the site; and - (f) Who is the water supplier or what would be the source of water for fire suppression, what would be the means of conveyance, and can water be delivered at a fire flow that meets project requirements as determined by the County Fire Marshal. - (7) Cultural and Scenic Resources.
+A mapping of cultural features, including historic artifacts, buildings and structures, tribal cultural resources, and known archeological sites, on the property.
+A mapping of the site's scenic landscape features and scenic corridors, shorelines, ridgelines, and skylines, as defined in the County General Plan, Local Coastal Program, and state law, and an assessment of the visibility of any future development from or within scenic corridors. - (8) Existing Improvements.
+A mapping of all man-made structures and pathways, including below ground infrastructure, on the property. - (9) Access.
+A mapping of the adjacent street system, including vehicular ingress and egress for the site; all existing on-site easements; and all off-site easements that border on the property. - (10) Energy Conservation Report.
+An analysis of how the proposed design of the subdivision provides for future passive or natural heating or cooling opportunities. - (11) Noise Contours.
 The location of the 60, 65, and 70 CNEL (Community Noise Equivalent Level) contours, as defined in the County General Plan or applicable area plan(s).
-The tentative map or tentative parcel map may be required to show the location of these noise contours. - (11) Additional Information.
-The subdivider may be required to provide additional information, if the Planning Community Development Director determines that further information is necessary in order to adequately evaluate the proposed subdivision's compliance with the findings set forth in Section 7013.3.b. or to determine compliance with other County ordinances. - (12) Data and Reports Required on a Case-by-Case Basis c.
-Non-Development Area Map
+The tentative map or tentative parcel map may be required to show the location of these noise contours.

+(12) Additional Information.
+The subdivider may be required to provide additional information, if the Community Development Director determines that further information is necessary in order to adequately evaluate the proposed subdivision's compliance with the findings set forth in Section 7013.3b, or to determine compliance with other County ordinances.

+(13) Data and Reports Required on a Case-by-Case Basis

-(a) School Facilities Report.
+School Facilities Report.
 A written statement concerning the necessity for temporary or permanent school facilities obtained from the school district(s) where the proposed subdivision is located.